pacas/pacas/README.md

 - ⚡ Fun fact: ...
 -->

-I am a regular student.
-I study python in my spare time and add interesting results here.
+💬 I am a regular student.
+I study Python in my spare time and add interesting results here.
 For the most part, there will be jun-level code here, but I hope to improve it over time.

-My graduate work as a Bachelor - [Mod Manager for the game Stellaris](https://github.com/pacas/Stellaris_PMMP).
+🔭 My graduate work as a Bachelor - [Mod Manager for the game Stellaris](https://github.com/pacas/Stellaris_PMMP).
 Take a look and help me improve my code.

-Peace and tranquility to you.
+✨ Peace and tranquility to you ✨